Pacane/blog/lib/app/resources/2015_11_14_creating_a_project.md

 You should now have `stagehand` installed.

 ### Where does `pub` download this from?
-`pub` actually uses https://pub.dartlang.org/ as its first source.
-But you can also install packages from other sources: from path dependencies or from git repositories.
+`pub` uses [the pub website](https://pub.dartlang.org/) as its first source to search for packages.
+But you can also install them from other sources: from path dependencies or from git repositories.
 See the [documentation](https://www.dartlang.org/tools/pub/cmd/pub-global.html#activating-a-package-with-git) for more information.

 ## Running a globally installed package
 There are two ways to run a globally installed package.
 The first one is by typing :